-I could not be happier with my chosen profession, Pediatric Dentistry, enabling me to give my all every single day of my life to the most noble goal that I can imagine, improving and enriching the lives of children in the most effective and sustainable way possible.
-Since children are the future of our society, I also feel a special sense of enrichment resulting from my contribution to the community.
-Oral health care is so fundamental that it simply must be taught to children to protect them, as well as society as a whole, from the horrendous costs - economic, social, psychological, communal, etc. - that result from tooth decay, especially among children and young people.
+I could not be happier with my chosen profession, Pediatric Dentistry, enabling me to give my all every day of my life to the noblest goal that I can imagine, improving and enriching the lives of children as effectively and sustainably possible.
+Since children are the future of our society, I also feel a unique sense of enrichment resulting from my contribution to the community.
+Oral health care is so fundamental that it must be taught to children to protect them and society from the horrendous costs - economic, social, psychological, communal, etc. - that result from tooth decay, especially among children and young people.

-Making the Dean’s List in my DDS Program at USC was an especially important accomplishment for me.
-I attribute this achievement to my drive and dedication, coupled to my cultivation of focus, especially through yoga but also as a runner.
-I feel that I have much to contribute to your team in Pediatric Dentistry, especially given that I have earned my Master's Degree in Public Health and I am experienced in research, especially with respect to issues of oral health and Medicaid.
+Making the Dean’s List in my DDS Program at UXX was a significant accomplishment.
+I attribute this achievement to my drive and dedication, coupled with my cultivation of focus, primarily through yoga and as a runner.
+I feel that I have much to contribute to your team in Pediatric Dentistry, especially given that I have earned my Master's Degree in Public Health and am experienced in research, especially concerning issues of oral health and Medicaid.
 I have launched myself on a lifetime focus on the children of the underserved, marginalized social classes and groups, migrants, etc., the children who need me most.
-I look forward to a lifetime of service here in America primarily to children who are funded by Medicaid, in addition to voluntary, communal outreach through clinics for those with low income and no insurance.
+I look forward to a lifetime of service here in America, primarily to children on Medicaid with regular voluntary, communal outreach through clinics for those with low income and no insurance.